Skip to content

 Ugadi Practices

 Ugadi festival comes with its own celebrations and practices.
-Houses adorn fresh life; people deep clean their houses and throw away unused and broken items.
+Homes don a fresh life; people deep clean their houses and throw away unused and broken items.
 Houses are cleaned with water, house fronts are decorated with colorful rangolis to welcome the new year.

 Mango leaves along with marigold flowers are tied at the entrance and turmeric and Kumkum are applied to the main entrance.
 People start new tasks on this day with a belief that it will bring in immense luck and all success.